-The millwrights in my family spent their careers maintaining automotive assembly lines and nuclear power plants, while I’ve spent my time so far designing and producing one-of-a-kind objects of significantly less practical value.
-I've had the luxury of making things that hadn’t yet been made, things I can learn from, things connected to the world only by tangents.
-I make things which might help me help my students approach their problems and futures; modeling a balance of breadth and depth, pre-responding to questions that might never be asked.
-I work digitally - with binary computers and human fingers, with contemporary processes and materials - whatever those are.
-I am a post-product poet; storing little plastic phrases which I mold into thing-like objects, filling an ever-inflating void.
-I keep in close contact with illusions of common-sense, with straight-forwardness, with that practical world-as-it-needs-to-be - so that I can pack it all into ever-new nonsense.
+I spend most of my time designing and producing one-of-a-kind objects of no practical value - things that no one needs and I don't think many want.
+I have the luxury of making things that haven't yet been made, things I can learn from, things connected to the world only by tangents, all so that I can channel what I learn into teaching.
+I make things which might help me help my students approach their problems and futures - modeling a balance of breadth and depth, preresponding to questions that might never be asked.
+I work digitally - with human fingers and binary computers, with contemporary processes and materials - whatever those are.
+I model post-product poetry, storing little plastic phrases into thing-like objects, filling an ever-inflating void with noise.
+I keep in close contact with illusions of common-sense, with straight-forwardness, with a practical world-as-it-needs-to-be - so that I can pack those observations into ever-new nonsense.